Exploring the Benefits of Seaweed and Marine Plants for Cat Health

 Digestible Source of Fiber & Protein

 In conclusion, seaweeds and marine plants are a great way to support feline health and well-being.
-Not only are they safe for cats to eat, but they are also a nutritional powerhouse that is rich in omega-3 fatty acids, vitamins and minerals, antioxidants, fiber, and protein.
+Not only are they safe for cats to eat, but they are also a nutritional powerhouse that is rich in omega-3 fatty acids, vitamins and minerals, antioxidants, fibre, and protein.

 Sources